chrisjalinsky/ha-kubernetes-lab/README.md

-CoreOS PXE Boot Environment
+HA Kubernetes Lab
 ===================

-The following environment PXE boots a Kubernetes cluster (1 master, 2 nodes) onto bare metal servers.
-This is currently implemented with 3 Virtualbox VMs, but should cover different scenarios.
+The following environment creates a HA Kubernetes cluster (3 masters, 3 nodes) onto bare metal servers running Ubuntu 16.04.
+This is currently implemented with 10 Virtualbox VMs, but should cover different scenarios.
 This use case is for building a local Kubernetes cluster onto bare metal servers.

-Included is a custom Docker build web application that is exposed and load balanced on the local network.
-It will be pulling it's image from a private Docker Registry, which will be built as well.

 ###Overview:
 * Create hosts based on Kelsey Hightowers guide [here:] (https://github.com/kelseyhightower/kubernetes-the-hard-way)

 ###Dependencies:
 * Ansible >= 2.0
 * Vagrant >= 1.8.1